 False attestation to the aforementioned affidavit is a Class I Felony (N.C.G.S.
 163-275(4)).

 A ‘sample ballot’ is a document containing all physical elements of a live ballot of a particular style, with a visual disclaimer stating that it is not intended for live voting (pursuant to N.C.G.S.
 163-165.2(b)).
-Official disclaimers render a ballot unable to be read; as such, sample ballots are allowed to be copied and distributed (even by third parties) if they were originally from an official source.
+Official disclaimers render a ballot unable to be read and clearly state that they are intended for educational purposes; as such, sample ballots are allowed to be copied and distributed (even by third parties) if they were originally from an official source.

 Having in one’s possession a document that is functionally a live ballot outside of a polling place, absent permission for such as part of the fulfillment of a statutory obligation along with the presence of accompanying chain of custody procedures, is a crime (N.C.G.S.
 163-273(a)(2); N.C.G.S.
 163-275(9) (situationally)).

-Sample ballots for each jurisdiction are usually available starting 60-90 days before an election, and are always available by 45 days prior to an election, unless the election in question is a second primary, special election, or municipal election following a primary the month before (in the last case, most of the municipal general ballot will be available prior to a municipal primary, excepting only the contest/contests involved in the primary).
+Sample ballots for each jurisdiction are usually available starting 60-90 days before an election, and are always available by 45 days prior to an election, unless the election in question is a second primary, special election, or municipal election following a primary the month before (in the last case, most of the municipal general ballot will be available prior to a municipal primary, excepting only the contest/contests involved in the primary, as it has not yet been determined who will be listed for those contests).

 Regardless of time frame, when the sample ballots have been created and released, those applicable to each respective county will be available in most or all the following places: